facebook no script

 This is an example of a Script Review.
 Screenplays are able to receive Script Reviews after they have finished (completed the Script phase).
 The goal of the Script Review is to give a more detailed evaluation of the screenplay, including comments on the overall idea, structure, story execution, characters, and script.
 A Script Review will help the writer(s) understand how well they executed the screenplay and also give the Open Screenplay community an idea of its quality.

-Started by: Daniel Pearson
+Started By: Daniel Pearson

 Public